Medicare Advantage Vs Medigap (Medicare Supplement)

 Do Medicare Advantage Plans Cover Prescription Drugs?

-Medicare Advantage plans may cover prescription drugs, but it’s not required.
+Medicare Advantage plans may cover prescription drugs, but it’s not required to cover all of them.
 These plans often have a drug formulary, copayments, and tiered pricing.
 Generic drugs are typically more affordable than brand-name drugs.

-The maximum out-of-pocket limit for Medicare Advantage plans in 2023 is $8,300.
-This is the highest amount a beneficiary would pay for in-network services.
-It is important to note the difference between Medicare Advantage plans and Medigap (Medicare Supplement) plans.
+The maximum out-of-pocket limit for Medicare Advantage plans in 2025 is $9.350.
+This is the highest amount a beneficiary would pay in one year for in-network services.

 Are Medicare Supplement Plans Subject to Medical Underwriting After the Initial Open Enrollment Period?

-Medicare Supplement plans may require medical underwriting after the initial Open Enrollment Period.
+Medicare Supplement plans may require medical underwriting if you have passed your initial enrollment period.
 Eligibility criteria, including pre-existing conditions, are considered during underwriting.
 It is important to review enrollment options and deadlines when choosing a Medigap plan.

 Can Enrolling in a Separate Medicare Prescription Drug Plan Disenroll You From Your Medicare Advantage Plan?